 The Open Enrollment Period for health insurance is coming up on November 1st.
 This is a big season for insurance agents, navigating customers through ACA plans and comparing alternatives to ACA plans

 When applying for the ACA plan, the applicant can apply through the normal paper form, sign it and mail it in.
 The application can also be filled out online and signed electronically.
-This can be complicated, especially for someone that is looking at it for the first time.
+This can be complicated, especially for someone who is looking at it for the first time.

 At times like that, it’s good to have someone virtually by your side who knows the ins and outs of insurance to help fill out the application.